algoviator/stock-data-downloader/README.md

 # Stock Data Downloader
+Downloads and updates the list of tickers traded on NYSE, NASDAQ, and AMEX exchanges utilizing the NASDAQ Stock Screener and Yahoo API.
+Retrieves historical quotes data dating back to 1962.

 This Python project consists of two main components: `TickersDownloader` and `QuotesDownloader`, each serving different purposes.
 The project uses various libraries such as `pandas`, `yfinance`, and `requests` for data manipulation, downloading, and API requests.
 Below are the main functionalities and structures of each component: